felixlopz/hubrise-test-task/content/apps/just-eat-takeaway/en/configuration.md

 ## Service Types

 Service types such as delivery by the platform, restaurant delivery or takeaway might require the corresponding ref code entry.
-Refer to your connected EPOS documentation on the HubRise website to verify.
+Refer to your connected EPOS documentation on the HubRise website [Apps page](/apps) to verify.

 Additionally, from this section you can choose to mark Just Eat orders as delivery orders or collection orders.
 This is useful if you have specific business requirements for financial reporting.

 ## Discounts

 This section allows you to specify the discount ref code applied to your products, in case you have one active on your Just Eat Takeaway store.
-Refer to your connected EPOS documentation on the HubRise website to see how to obtain the corresponding ref code.
+Refer to your connected EPOS documentation on the HubRise website [Apps page](/apps) to see how to obtain the corresponding ref code.

 ## Charges

 If charges apply, a ref code might be required.
-Refer to your connected EPOS documentation on the HubRise website to verify.
+Refer to your connected EPOS documentation on the HubRise website [Apps page](/apps) to verify.

 In this section, you can specify the ref code for delivery charges applied by the delivery platform.